Azure/data-api-builder/docs/views-and-stored-procedures.md

 ### GraphQL support for stored procedures

-Just like for REST, entities backed by a stored procedure, do not have all the capabilities automatically provided for entities backed by tables, collections or views.
-An entity using a stored procedure will not have support for pagination, ordering, filtering or for returning an item by specifying the primary key values.
+Just like for REST, entities backed by a stored procedure do not have all the capabilities automatically provided for entities backed by tables, collections or views.
+A stored procedure backed entity does not support result pagination, ordering, filtering, nor returning records identified by primary key values in the URL.

-Depending on the `action` defined in the configuration file a GraphQL query object will be generated - if `read` action has been specified - or a mutation object will be created - if `create`, `update` or `delete` action has been specified.
+Depending on the GraphQL `operation` defined in the runtime configuration, a different schema field will be generated.
+When the `operation` is `query` a query field is created and a mutation field is created when `operation` is `mutation`.

-If the stored procedure accepts parameters, those can be passed as parameter of the query or mutation.
+If the stored procedure accepts parameters, the parameters can be passed as an input argument to the query or mutation.
 For example:

 ```graphql
 query {